Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Deep Switching State Space Model (DS M)

-It is easy to obtain $\nabla_{\theta} \mbox{ELBO}(\theta,\phi)$, while $ \nabla_{\phi}\mbox{ELBO}(\theta,\phi)$ is complicated as $\phi$ also appears in the expectation.
-The score function gradient estimator \citep{williams1992simple} can be used to approximate the gradient, but the obtained results suffer from high variance.
-Thus the reparameterization approach \citep{rezende2014stochastic,kingma2013auto} is often used for an estimator with low variance.
-We apply the reparameterization approach to the continuous latent variable $z_t$ in the \mbox{ELBO}.
-Specifically, we generate a sample $\epsilon_t \sim N(0,1)$, and then use $\mu_t + \epsilon_t \Sigma_t$ as a sample of $z_t \sim N(\mu_t,\Sigma_t)$ in the above Monte Carlo approximation.
-The gradients can then be backpropagated through the continuous random variables.
-One could not use the Gumble-softmax reparameterization trick for the discrete latent variables as non-integer values of $d_t$ are invalid for our generative model.
-Also, \cite{dong2020collapsed} shows that using the Gumble-softmax reparameterization trick will reduce the benefit of discrete latent variables.
+We use the gradient descent algorithm to optimize the approximated ELBO in \eqref{equ:approximatedELBO}.
+While it is easy to obtain the gradient of ELBO with respect to $\theta$ ($\nabla_{\theta} \mbox{ELBO}(\theta,\phi)$), it is not the case for the gradient of ELBO with respect to $\phi$ ($ \nabla_{\phi}\mbox{ELBO}(\theta,\phi))$.
+The score function gradient estimator \citep{williams1992simple} suffers from high variance and the reparameterization approach is often used to reduce the variance \citep{rezende2014stochastic,kingma2013auto}.

+For the continuous latent variable $z_t$ in the \mbox{ELBO}, we apply the reparameterization approach.
+Specifically, we generate a sample $e_t \sim N(0,1)$, and then use $\mu_t + \epsilon_t \mathbf{\Sigma}_t$ as a sample of $z_t \sim N(\mu_t,\mathbf{\Sigma}_t)$ in the above Monte Carlo approximation.
+By adopting this approach, the gradients can then be backpropagated through the continuous random variables.

+The reparameterization trick, however, is not applicable for the discrete random variable $d_t$.
+One commonly used reparameterization trick for discrete random variables is the Gumble-softmax reparameterization trick \citep{dong2020collapsed}.
+However, this will result in non-interger sampling values for $d_t$, which are invalid for our model.
 As an alternative approach, in \eqref{equ:approximatedELBO}, we marginalize out the discrete variable $d_t$ with a summation over its probability at each time step $t$, and do not marginalize out the discrete variable before time $t$.
-While fast learning, this may introduce a biased gradient estimator for $\phi_d$ and $\phi_z$ as it can be viewed as gradient clips where the gradients from the previous time steps are ignored.
-In our experiments, such an approximation performs very well compared to the unbiased score function estimator and we arguably consider the bias ignorable.
-We do not observe posterior collapse for the discrete latent variables, which implies that the gradients backpropagated through time may vanish quickly, as such the gradients contributed by previous few time steps do not play an important role.
-On the other hand, the gradient exploding is also mitigated by such an approximation, making the gradient more stable.
-A summary of the structured inference algorithm is given in Algorithm \ref{alg:DS3M}.
+This introduces a biased gradient estimator for $\phi_d$ and $\phi_z$ and it can be viewed as gradient clips where the gradients from the previous time steps are ignored.
+In our experiments, such an approximation performs very well compared to the unbiased score function estimator and we consider the bias negligible.
+We have done some experiments that marginalized more than one step in \eqref{equ:approximatedELBO}.
+The performance is similar, but the time complexity in computing \eqref{equ:approximatedELBO} will increase from $O(KT)$ to $O(K^2T)$.
+Therefore, we stick to the current setting.